 Lastly, your organisation should consider the user friendliness of its customer feedback forms.
 Are they easy to find?
 Are they available on the right pages across your website or within your mobile app?
 How long are your surveys?
 Let’s take a look at the best practices.

 - Make your feedback forms accessible.
-In other words, make sure your feedback forms are easy to find on your digital channels.
-Many organisations have a feedback form readily available on every page of their website for generic feedback as well as more targeted forms that appear based on behaviour.
+Ensure your customer feedback forms are easy to find across your digital channels.
+Use always-on forms for general feedback and targeted forms that appear based on user behaviour.

 Looking for more user feedback best practices?
 Check out this post.